vpugh/Gatsby-Personal-Site/src/pages/work/cdeworld-redesign.md

 The purpose of these pages is to read or watch the information and then pass a test for certification.
 With this in mind I made a prototype that emphasized the main content, whether that is an article; ebook; event; or webinar, and includes a sidebar with the educational material or a sidebar like text area with the important information.

-<a href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version1.html" target="_blank">Article Page - Ver1</a>
+<a class="inline-link" href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version1.html" target="_blank">Article Page - Ver1</a>
-<a href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version5-B.html" target="_blank">Checkout - Ver2</a>
+<a class="inline-link" href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version5-B.html" target="_blank">Checkout - Ver2</a>
-<a href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version10.html">Webinar Page - Ver1</a>
+<a class="inline-link" href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version10.html">Webinar Page - Ver1</a>
-<a href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version6.html">Ebook Description - Ver1</a>
+<a class="inline-link" href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version6.html">Ebook Description - Ver1</a>
-<a href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version9.html">Event Page - Ver1</a>
+<a class="inline-link" href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version9.html">Event Page - Ver1</a>
-<a href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version11.html">Event Registration - Ver2</a>
+<a class="inline-link" href="https://toripugh.com/prototype/cdew-test-v2/Prototype-Version11.html">Event Registration - Ver2</a>

-## ONGOING PROJECT
+## ~~ONGOING PROJECT~~

-This project is still in the prototype stage.
-I've made 14 different pages that correspond to areas on the site map.
+I left before the project was finished.
+I'd made 14 different pages that correspond to areas on the site map.
 These go through the drip down process of the visitor flow in the content funnel.
 I chose to concentrate on the main parts of the page and left the footer and header out for the moment.
 They are two hardest parts of this endeavor, there is so much information that is required.